On this page

 return db.query(User).filter_by(id=uid).first().serialize()

-How to read it: Start at the bottom (the error message), then look at the frame directly above it.
-That's where your code crashed.
-The frames above that are the call chain — how execution got there.
+Start at the bottom with the error message, then look at the frame directly above it.
+That is where your code crashed.
+The frames above that are the call chain, showing how execution got there.

 In this example: